 He originally joined NPCA in 2012 as a part of the Mid-Atlantic regional team, when he coordinated conservation outreach and advocacy projects throughout the Chesapeake Bay watershed and launched the Freedom to Float campaign.
 Ed went on to serve as the campaign director for NPCA’s Find Your Voice initiative, engaging the next generation of park advocates during the NPS Centennial.

 Most recently, Ed was the Senior Director of State and Electoral campaigns at Save the Children Action Network, where for the last five years he grew the organization’s field program to 17 states and led state and federal advocacy campaigns to invest in early childhood education, end child hunger, and protect kids around the world.

-Previously, Ed taught middle school English in New Orleans.
-Since moving to Washington, D.C., he has worked as conservation and education advocate coordinating campaigns for the Alliance for Climate Protection and National Association for the Education of Young Children.
-Ed has a B.S. in History and Political Science from Florida State University and a Masters in Public Policy from George Mason University.
-In his spare time, you can find him hiking or paddling the parks with his wife, son, and dog.
+Ed began his career as a middle school teacher and for over 10 years has led numerous local, state, and federal advocacy and political campaigns for education and environmental causes.
+He has a B.S. in History and Political Science from Florida State University and a Master’s in Public Policy from George Mason University, and lives outside of Annapolis, Maryland.
+In his spare time, you can find him hiking or paddling the parks with his wife, three young children, and dogs.